Howdy folks! Welcome to Austin, Texas!

 A day at the park, coupled with great food, makes this event a great opportunity for a family outing, a perfect way for the people of Austin to unwind and explore the city they love.

-On the day of the festival, the Austin sky is a patchwork of colors, as adults and kids alike fly their kites, many of them hand-made and lovingly painted by the entire family.
+On the day of the festival, the Austin sky is a patchwork of colors as adults and kids fly their kites, many hand-made and lovingly painted by the entire family.

 Austin has always been known for its stellar music scene.
-Boasting many a homegrown talent, its live music venues are the stuff of legends.
+Boasting many homegrown talents, its live music venues are the stuff of legends.

 Another popular spot is the Elephant Room, a jazz bar on Congress Ave.
 Famed for its great music, ambiance, and excellent acoustics.

-One thing is for certain- Austin is a riot-its sprawling outdoor, its exciting festivals, its steadfast dedication to “keep Austin weird” means that visitors never run out of things to do in Austin.
+One thing is for certain- Austin is a riot-its sprawling outdoors, its exciting festivals, and its steadfast dedication to “keep Austin weird” means that visitors never run out of things to do in Austin.